OctopusDeploy/docs/docs/deployment-examples/custom-scripts/powershell-core.md

 You will first need to ensure that you add the PowerShell directory to your `$PATH` before Octopus can use it.

-For Linux targets with PowerShell Core installed, you can use this feature to directly run your PowerShell scripts against those targets.
-However, there are some things to keep in mind here.
+This feature allows you to run your PowerShell scripts against Linux targets with PowerShell Core installed.
+However, there are some things to keep in mind.

 If your package contains both `.ps1` & `.sh` scripts and you are deploying to a non-Windows target, Octopus will attempt to execute both scripts.
 This may cause some unexpected behavior depending on the script, so ensure that your package only contains a single copy of your deployment scripts.